-Baccarat (pronounced BA-KA-RAH) offers some of the best odds and despite its appearance, is probably the simplest game to play.
+Baccarat (pronounced BA-KA-RAH) offers some of the best odds and despite its appearance, is probably one of the easiest card games to pick up.
 Baccarat involves just a few decisions.
-How much you want to bet and whether to bet on the Bank, the Player or on the Tie Bet.
+How much you want to bet and whether to bet on the banker’s hand, the player’s hand or a tie.

 The object of baccarat is to bet on which hand will have the highest value.
 The highest hand in baccarat is 9 and the lowest is 0.
 Tens, Jacks, Queens, and Kings are counted as 0, an Ace counts as 1 and all other cards count their face value.

 The shoe holds eight decks of cards.
 During play it is passed around the table from player to player, counter-clockwise, every time a player hand wins.
 This is a way of encouraging each player to take an active part in dealing with the game.

 Before each game, participants in the game of Baccarat place a wager on the side they think will win, either the Bank or the Player.
 All bets must be placed before the dealer calls "no more bets".

 Play begins when the shoe is passed to the first customer who deals four cards alternately from the shoe (under the supervision of the dealers).
 First card to the Player, second to the BANK, third to the Player, and fourth to the BANK.
 (Forming two hands of two cards each, one called the PLAYER'S hand, the other the BANKER'S hand.)